The Task Force on Climate-Related Financial Disclosures (TCFD)

 The International Sustainability Standards Board (ISSB) has taken over the Task Force on Climate-related Financial Disclosures (TCFD) as the global standard-setter for climate-related disclosures.
 The change, which goes into effect in July 2024, is a crucial step toward building a consistent and comparable framework for corporations to report on climate-related risks and opportunities.

-The ISSB is a relatively young organization, founded in 2021 by the International Financial Reporting Standards Foundation (IFRS) at COP26 in Glasgow in response to substantial market demand.
+The ISSB is a relatively young organisation, founded in 2021 by the International Financial Reporting Standards Foundation (IFRS) at COP26 in Glasgow in response to substantial market demand.
 The mandate of the ISSB is to provide a comprehensive set of sustainability disclosure standards that will meet the interests of investors and other stakeholders.
 So far, the ISSB has issued two standards, the General Requirements for Disclosure of Sustainability-related Financial Information (IFRS S1) and the Requirements for Climate-related Disclosures (IFRS S2).

 The ISSB’s decision to take over the TCFD is an important step forward in climate disclosure.
 It demonstrates that the financial world is serious about climate change and is dedicated to ensuring that corporations disclose the risks and opportunities posed by climate change.